 Participants will wear the following school-approved attire (uniform to include top and bottom garments): shirts will be full-length with finished edges with collars, traditional crewneck, v-neck or mock-turtle neck design.
 Sleeveless shirts must extend from the base of the neck to the top of the shoulder on each side.
 Halter tops, spaghetti straps and tank tops will not be permitted.
 Shorts and skirts will be worn at the waist with a minimum five-inch inseam.
 All skorts (a pair of compression shorts having a flap or panel across the front and back to resemble a skirt) are legal bottom garments.
 The skort must be appropriately sized for the individual, worn as the manufacturer intended, and the flap or panel must be long enough to cover the compression shorts.
-If a player chooses to wear long pants or an exposed undergarment due to weather conditions, they must be black, white, gray or a solid school color.

-One piece tennis dresses are legal as long as they meet all requirements of the MHSA tennis uniform upper and lower garments.
 The upper portion of the tennis dress will be full-length with finished edges with collars, traditional crewneck, v-neck or mock-turtle neck design.
 It must extend from the base of the neck to the top of the shoulder on each side.
 Halter tops, spaghetti straps and tank tops will not be permitted.
 The lower portion of the tennis dress must be appropriately sized for the individual, worn as the manufacturer intended, and the length of the dress must be long enough to cover the compression shorts.